 Our Group Education Forums (GEFs) provide key opportunities for Heads to hear from the CEO and other senior leaders from within the Trust, collaborate and share good practice, and work through the implications of key policy developments.
-There are GEFs for all schools within the Group (September, March, and May) and for Secondary Heads (November and January).
+These typically take place 5 times throughout the year.